Patufet: Description

-After a while they hear Patufet's little voice and his parents feeds the ox with cabbages that make it fart faster.
+After a while, they hear Patufet's little voice and feed the ox cabbages that make it fart faster.

 Influences

 This tale can be considered as a coming of age symbol.

 En Patufet was also the title of an influential children's magazine in Catalan published from 1904 to 1938, and again from 1968 to 1973.
 The figure of Patufet on the magazine was first drawn by Antoni Muntanyola.

 Today Patufet is a familiar word in Catalan for a very little kid or for a children's publication.

 In The Triplets series there was a chapter about "Patufet".